RichardFreedman/mei_tools/README.md

 #### fix_elisions

-Fix syllable elisions in the MEI files.
-When exported from Sibelius the elisions results in two syllable elements per note.
+Fix syllable elisions in the MEI files from Sibelius.
+When exported from Sibelius the elisions result in two syllable elements per note.
 This module finds the double syllable notes, then reformats the two syllables as a single tag for that note.
 The two syllables are connected with an underscore, which renders correctly in Verovio, and is valid MEI.

+---

+#### fix_musescore_elisions

+Fix syllable elisions in the MEI files from MuseScore.
+When exported from MuseScore the elision are encoded incorrectly:  with a unicode character to represent the elision, but some incorrect `wordpos` and `con` attributes both for the given note and the one before it.
+This module corrects the encoding.

 ---